algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 fmt.Printf("Called app-id: %d\n", confirmedTxn.Transaction.Txn.ApplicationID)
 ```

-## Read State
+## Read state

-Anyone may read the [global state](../../stateful/#reading-global-state-from-other-smart-contracts) of any application or the [local state](../../stateful/#reading-local-state-from-other-accounts) of an application within a given user account using the REST API account_info endpoint.
+Anyone may read the [global state](../stateful/#reading-global-state-from-other-smart-contracts) of any application or the [local state](../stateful/#reading-local-state-from-other-accounts) of an application within a given user account using the REST API account_info endpoint.

 ```python tab="Python"
 # read user local state